 Going five or more years without making a claim will put you in a great position to get cheap car insurance.
 This is because insurers recognise that the fewer claims you’ve made in the past, the less likely you are to make them in the future.

-Additional drivers are normally unable to build up their own no claims bonus while on somebody else’s policy, though some insurers, such as Direct Line and Tesco, let additional drivers gain a history of no claims.
+Additional drivers are normally unable to build up their own no claims bonus while on somebody else’s policy, though some insurers, such as Churchill and One Call, let additional drivers gain a history of no claims.